scalableminds/webknossos/docs/tutorial_volume_annotation.md

 ![type:video](https://static.webknossos.org/assets/docs/tutorial-volume-annotation/08_layer_system_01.mp4){: autoplay loop muted}

-Turning on a color layer, changing the opacity, and adjusting the contrast with the histogram.
 Then, you will find the segmentation layers for volume and skeleton annotations.
 You can toggle the visibility and set the opacity of the annotations as needed.
 Once a volume annotation layer is active, you can start annotating.

 ![type:video](https://static.webknossos.org/assets/docs/tutorial-volume-annotation/09_toggling_visibility.mp4){: autoplay loop muted}